Mike-Tran/weatherStation/README.md

 Event Listener: Form submission
 Celsius to Fahrenheit conversion
 Event Listener: Button click (button indicates which system is used)

+Our event listeners will be the following
+Form submission
+documentContentLoaded
+Click: when a user clicks on the C/F button it will convert Celsuis to Fahrenheit, and vice versa

 ## Stretch Goals: